Arbor Day was founded in April 1872 as a time to "plant, nurture and celebrate trees."

 "Tu Bishvat is a good reminder of our connection to the Earth," says David Krantz, president and chairman of the Green Zionist Alliance, a Jewish environmental group.
 "We have a symbiotic relationship with trees, but we tend to forget that.
 Humans and trees are dependent on each other.
 When we harm trees, we harm ourselves."

 In that spirit, some people see Tu Bishvat as a time not just to plant new trees, but to protect existing ones.
 That's why two New York summer-camp directors prepared for Tu Bishvat in 2012 by living in the canopy of 200-year-old California redwoods, part of a long-term "tree-sitting" campaign to save them from being cut down.
 Yoni and Vivian Stadlin, founders of Eden Village Camp in Putnam Valley, New York, said in a press release that spending a week in redwoods was "like living in the lungs of the Earth."

 Many people follow this example on a smaller scale, using Tu Bishvat to launch other environmental efforts like composting or home gardening.
 But however you spend this ancient holiday, Krantz says it should be more than a one-day diversion.

 "Tu Bishvat serves in part as a holiday telling us to stop and think about how we breathe, stop and think about our connections to trees and our connection to the environment as a whole," he says.
 "While Tu Bishvat is a great holiday and a fun holiday, it's important that we don't let our environmental thoughts end when Tu Bishvat ends.
 We should let them carry our commitment throughout the year."

-Editor's Note: This story has been updated since it was first published on Feb.
-7, 2012.
+Editor's note: This story has been updated since it was first published in February 2012.